Zuehlke/ravendb-workshop/README.md

 ##Use Cases / Exercises

-* Store and load players:
+1. Store and load players:
 	* As a user I want save a list of the following players: "Christiano Ronaldo", "Lionel Messi" and "Bastian Schweinsteiger".
 	* As a user I want to be able to receive back the whole list of players ("Christiano Ronaldo", "Lionel Messi" and "Bastian Schweinsteiger") I stored before and load them by their id for verification.
-* Filter and paged list of players:
+2. Filter and paged list of players:
 	* As a user I need to get a list of 5 players at once (paged list).
 	* As a user I need to get the second list of 5 players at once (paged list).
 	* As a user I want to find the player "Christiano Ronaldo".
 	* As a user I want to query for all players that start with a "C" in the firstname.
-	* As a user I want to query for all players whose last name contains the keyword "van".
-* Team member list:
+3. Team member list:
 	* Return the player list of Dortmund
 	* Return a list of players of AC Milan from the 1990 season
-* Reporting and statistics:
+4. Reporting and statistics:
 	* Return the total number of players who ever played in each team
 		* Return the total number of players who ever played in Real Madrid
 	* Return the number of active players per team (players that currently play in that team)